Romancing SaGa 2: Remaster

+Remake

+During the 2024 Nintendo Direct, Square Enix announced that a 3D remake of Romancing SaGa 2, entitled Romancing SaGa 2: Revenge of the Seven, would be released on the Nintendo Switch, PlayStation 4, PlayStation 5 and Windows on October 24, 2024.
+The remake was the best-selling retail game in Japan during its week of release, with 114,891 physical units being sold.
+A Nintendo Switch 2 version of the remake was announced and released on July 31, 2025, with a paid upgrade available for owners of the Nintendo Switch version.
+An Xbox Series X/S version of the remake was announced and released on September 25, 2025, also with Xbox Play Anywhere support.

 Reception

 In Japan, the game topped the Famitsu sales chart in December 1993.
 Romancing SaGa 2 went on to sell nearly 1.5 million copies worldwide, as of March 2003.
 It is the best-selling entry in the original Romancing SaGa trilogy, followed by the original game and Romancing SaGa 3.
 Famitsu gave it a score of 26 out of 40.

 GameRevolution reviewed this title for the Nintendo Switch, saying that the game at first appears like a very average game from the time it originally came out, but praised the system of choices that changes and guides the gameplay, as well as the unique aspect of ruling an empire and eventually being about to issue commands to followers.
 Nintendo World Report said the game lacked interesting stories or characters, but called the gameplay system rewarding with many weapons to choose from and skill points to use.

 Reviewing the PlayStation 4 version, Push Square disdained the menu system taken from the previous mobile remake, and noted balance issues that made the traditional process of leveling up characters potentially hurt the player as the bosses grow stronger as you do.

 Reviewing the iOS version of the game, TouchArcade loved how radically different it was from what kinds of games Square Enix had released in the Apple App Store until then.
-Despite enjoying the game, they noted the games unexplained gameplay systems and called the games balance system "atrocious".
+Despite enjoying the game, they noted the game's unexplained play systems and called its balance system "atrocious".
 They also mentioned the poor translation into English and the lack of Mifi game controller support.